 You can verify your newly added Swap file with the following.

 To make the Swap file always active even after a reboot, we must configure it accordingly.

 Paste the following command at the bottom of the file, save your work, and exit.

 Finally, verify if your swapfile is activated by typing the following command:

-With that, you now have a server with a strong security foundation that will give you the peace of mind knowing that your server is protected.
+With that, you now have a server with a strong security foundation that will give you peace of mind knowing that your server is protected.
 You may now proceed to build your platform according to your needs.
-Thank you for following along and feel free to check back with us for further updates.
+Thank you for following along, and feel free to check back with us for further updates.